-Real talk is a joint initiative between the Harvard Negotiation & Mediation Clinical Program (HNMCP) and the Systemic Justice Project (SJP).
+Real talk was a joint initiative between the Harvard Negotiation & Mediation Clinical Program (HNMCP) and the Systemic Justice Project (SJP) in the 2015–16 academic year.
 SJP is a student driven policy innovation collaboration, devoted to understanding common and systemic sources of injustice, collaborating across a broad spectrum of stakeholders to promote lasting change.

-For HNMCP, Real Talk represents the first manifestation of what we hope will be a new, larger Political Dialogue and Facilitation Initiative.
-For SJP, Real Talk is one of many sponsored programs whose goal is to identify injustice, design solutions, promote awareness, and advocate reforms to policymakers, opinion leaders, and the public.
+For HNMCP, Real Talk represents one manifestation of our larger Political Dialogue and Facilitation Initiative.
+For SJP, Real Talk was one of many sponsored programs whose goal is to identify injustice, design solutions, promote awareness, and advocate reforms to policymakers, opinion leaders, and the public.

-Real Talk developed as the result of conversations between HNMCP Founding Director and Thaddeus R. Beal Clinical Professor Robert C. Bordone, HNMCP Associate Sam Straus, SJP Faculty Director and Alfred Smart Professor of Law Jon Hanson, and SJP Program Director Jacob Lipton, identifying a shared interest to promote dialogue among Harvard Law School students on how the legal education can often silence student voices and experiences, especially as they relate to self-identity and personal narrative.
+Real Talk developed as the result of conversations between HNMCP Founding Director Robert C. Bordone, HNMCP Associate Sam Straus, SJP Faculty Director and Alfred Smart Professor of Law Jon Hanson, and SJP Program Director Jacob Lipton, identifying a shared interest to promote dialogue among Harvard Law School students on how the legal education can often silence student voices and experiences, especially as they relate to self-identity and personal narrative.

-Two of the four dialogues will be in response to public events curated by SJP.
-The other two dialogues will allow student participants and the facilitator to drive the topic based on the needs and preferences of the group.
-The curated events are:
+Two of the dialogues were in response to public events curated by SJP.
+The third allowed student participants and the facilitator to drive the topic based on the needs and preferences of the group.
+The curated events were:

 SEPTEMBER 24, 2015